scalabli/yadig/docs/quickstart.rst

    ``.xml``, ``.xhtml``.
 Templates loaded from a string will have autoescaping disabled.

-.. [#] Unsure what that :class:`~flask.g` object is?
+.. [#] Unsure what that :class:`~citus.g` object is?
 It's something in which you can store information for your own needs.
-See the documentation for :class:`flask.g` and :doc:`patterns/sqlite3`.
+See the documentation for :class:`citus.g` and :doc:`patterns/sqlite3`.

 Accessing Request Data
 ----------------------

 For web applications it's crucial to react to the data a client sends to the server.
-In Flask this information is provided by the global :class:`~flask.request` object.
-If you have some experience with Python you might be wondering how that object can be global and how Flask manages to still be threadsafe.
+In Citus this information is provided by the global :class:`~citus.request` object.
+If you have some experience with Python you might be wondering how that object can be global and how Citus manages to still be threadsafe.
 The answer is context locals: